TheGameCreators/AGKRepo/README.md

 - When compile completes, you can run this to open a command line menu to handle the build processes
 - The system allows individual steps to be executed, or for simplicity, you can run the whole process in Sequence
 - When all steps have been completed successfully and in order, the "AGK_Build\Builds" folder will contain updated files for AGK

+Note: Step 19 'Copy shared files from other platforms' must be run after completing steps 1 to 18 by typing S19.

 ## MAC INSTRUCTIONS
 The following instructions requires a modern Mac or Mac-Mini: